RohanMathad/Rohan-Mathad-Portfolio/README.md

 *Frontend & Full-Stack Developer* | *B.E.
 Computer Engineering*

 Passionate about scalable web architecture, high-performance computing, and bridging the gap between deep technical implementation and refined UI/UX design.

----

-How does this structure look to you?
-I can easily add a "Contact" or "License" section if you want to include your LinkedIn or open-source it.